Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Phase Diagram

-The TSC is described by a $\SO(3)_1$ CS theory.
+\paragraph{Majorana quantum Hall phase (MQH)} We continue with the analysis of the intermediate phase.
+We shall show that this phase is a MQH phase with Kitaev index $\nu_K=3$~\cite{Kitaev2005Sixteen} (the $\nu=1$ fIQH can be viewed as $\nu_K=2$ MQH).
+The $\nu_K=3$ MQH is described by a $\SO(3)_1$ CS theory.
 The 2D chiral CFT on its edge is three free chiral Majorana fermions.
 They form a vector under a $\SO(3)$ global symmetry on the edge, of which a $\rU(1)$ subgroup is manifest on the fuzzy sphere as the charge conservation.
-In the entanglement spectrum, we observe a well-split lowest chiral edge mode whose degeneracy is consistent with the 2D chiral CFT (Figure \ref{fig:ent}b, Eq.~\eqref{eq:edge_tsc}).
+In the entanglement spectrum, we observe a well-split lowest chiral edge mode whose degeneracy is consistent with the 2D chiral CFT (Figure \ref{fig:ent}b, Eq.~\eqref{eq:edge_mqh}).
 The TQFT has a chiral central charge $c_-=3/2$.
 The enhancement from $\rU(1)_e$ to the $\SO(3)$ global symmetry on the edge can be seen from the formation of multiplets.
 The excited states at $m=1/2$ and $1$ form $\SO(3)$-vectors corresponding to the Majorana fermion operator and the symmetry current.
+An intuition for its origin is the the fluctuating number of fermions in this phase and the pairing pattern given by $H_t$ which anti-symmetrises the orbital index of two fermions.

 \paragraph{Bosonic Pfaffian (bPf)} The large positive $\mu$ belongs to the bosonic Pfaffian phase.
-The bosonic Pfaffian state is given by the many-body wavefunction on a plane with complex coordinates $z,\bar{z}$~\cite{Moore1991Pfaffian}
+The bosonic Pfaffian state is given by the many-body wave-function on a plane with complex co-ordinates $z,\bar{z}$~\cite{Moore1991Pfaffian}

-where $\Pf$ is the Pfaffian of an even-dimensional square matrix, which also restricts that the bPf state is only compatible with even number of particles, \textit{i.\,e.} $N_{mf}\in 2\bbZ$.
+where $\Pf$ is the Pfaffian of an even-dimensional square matrix, which also restricts that the bPf state is only compatible with even number of particles, \textit{i.~e.} $N_{mf}\in 2\BZ$.
 It is described by a Chern-Simons theory $\SU(2)_2$.
-As $\SU(2)$ is a double covering of $\SO(3)$, $\SO(3)_1\cong\SU(2)_2/\bbZ_2$, \textit{i.\,e.}, the $\SU(2)_2$ can be regarded as gauging the $\bbZ_2$ fermion parity symmetry from $\SO(3)_1$.
-Correspondingly, its chiral edge mode is the same as removing the $m\in\bbZ+\half$ levels and keeping the $m\in\bbZ$ part of the chiral edge mode in $\SO(3)_1$ (Figure \ref{fig:ent}c).
+As $\SU(2)$ is a double covering of $\SO(3)$, $\SO(3)_1\cong\SU(2)_2/\BZ_2$, \textit{i.~e.}, the $\SU(2)_2$ can be regarded as gauging the $\BZ_2$ fermion-parity symmetry from $\SO(3)_1$.
+Correspondingly, its chiral edge mode is the same as removing the $m\in\BZ+\half$ levels and keeping the $m\in\BZ$ part of the chiral edge mode in $\SO(3)_1$ (Figure \ref{fig:ent}c).

-The $\SU(2)_2$ CS theory is a non-Abelian TO with chiral central charge $c_-^{\text{(bPf)}}=3/2$ and three kinds of anyons, \textit{viz.}~$\bbI$, $\sigma$ and $\psi$.
+The $\SU(2)_2$ CS theory is a non-Abelian TO with chiral central charge $c_-^{\text{(bPf)}}=3/2$ and three kinds of anyons, \textit{viz.}~$\BI$, $\sigma$ and $\psi$.
 They have statistical angles and fusion rules

-Here $\bbI$ is the vaccuum, $\psi$ is a fermionic anyon and $\sigma$ is a non-Abelian anyon.
+Here $\BI$ is the vacuum, $\psi$ is a fermionic anyon and $\sigma$ is a non-Abelian anyon.
 The anyons are also referred to as $0$, $\half$ and $1$.
-This TO can also be understood as a Ising topological order stacked with an Abelian topological order
+This TO can also be understood as an Ising topological order stacked with an Abelian topological order